 The National Bank of Kazakhstan raised its benchmark base rate by 25 bps to 9.5% on September 13th of 2021, the second consecutive rate increase, and pushing borrowing costs to the highest in a year, aiming to control rising inflation.
 Kazakhstan’s consumer price inflation edged up to 8.7% in August of 2021, the highest since November of 2016.
 Inflation is seen at 7.5%-8.5% this year and will likely slow to the target corridor of 4%-6% next year.
 Meanwhile, policymakers revised GDP growth forecasts to 3.5%-3.8% for 2021 while for 2022, growth forecasts were revised slightly higher to 4.1%-4.4%. source: National Bank of Kazakhstan

 Interest Rate in Kazakhstan averaged 21.78 percent from 1992 until 2021, reaching an all time high of 300 percent in March of 1994 and a record low of 5.50 percent in August of 2012.
 This page provides the latest reported value for - Kazakhstan Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Kazakhstan Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Interest Rate in Kazakhstan is expected to be 9.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Kazakhstan to stand at 9.00 in 12 months time.
-In the long-term, the Kazakhstan Interest Rate is projected to trend around 9.00 percent in 2022, according to our econometric models.
+Interest Rate in Kazakhstan is expected to be 9.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Kazakhstan Interest Rate is projected to trend around 10.25 percent in 2022 and 9.00 percent in 2023, according to our econometric models.